status-im/specs/status-group-chats-spec.md

 A members joined event is used by a member of the chat to signal that they want to start receiving messages from this chat.
 Upon receiving this event a client MUST validate the `chat-id` provided with the updates and MUST ensure the author of the event is the same as the one specified by the `member` field.
-If the event is valid a client SHOULD update the list of members of the chat who joined, adding `member`.
+If the event is valid a client MUST update the list of members of the chat who joined, adding `member`.
 Any `message` sent to the group chat should now include the newly joined member.

 #### admins-added